 - provide registered guest forms to all moose hunters who are issued a tourist outfitter moose tag or who will party hunt on the tag

-- return the completed mandatory hunter reports to your local ministry district office by the required deadline
+- return the completed mandatory hunter reports to your local ministry work centre by the required deadline

 Become a tourist outfitter

 If you want to become an authorized moose outfitter or licensed black bear operator, you must meet eligibility requirements.